zopefoundation/zc.recipe.testrunner/README.txt

 .. contents::

-This recipe generates zope.testing test-runenr scripts for testing a collection of eggs.
-The eggs must already be installed (using the zc.recipe.egg recipe)
+This recipe generates zope.testing test-runner scripts for testing a collection of eggs.
+The eggs must already be installed (using the zc.recipe.egg recipe).